Things to Do in San Francisco this April

 A Whole Lot of Shakin’ Going On

-April 18, 2018 is the 112th anniversary of the 1906 earthquake and fire.
+April 18, 2019 is the 113th anniversary of the 1906 earthquake and fire.
 If you’re an early riser, head to Lotta’s Fountain.
-At 5:12 a.m., civic leaders and history buffs will gather at the corner of Market and Kearny Streets, for an annual commemoration.
+At 5:12 a.m., civic leaders and history buffs will gather at the corner of Market and Kearny streets, for an annual commemoration.
 Also worth visiting is the Gold Fire Hydrant on the southwest corner of Dolores Park, famously known as the "Little Giant" that saved the Mission District from the deadly fires.
 This miraculous fire hydrant gets a fresh coat of gold paint every April 18th.

 Art Market San Francisco